 You can also give discounts to your customers to encourage them to pay upfront.
 Most customers are comfortable with recurring payment for each renewal, if both the payment methods offer the same value.
 But, when you give a discount for the upfront payment method, they will go for it.

 For example, let’s say you are selling yearly subscriptions that renew every month, and your customers have been paying in recurring intervals each month.
-When you introduce an upfront payment option where they can pay in advance for the enter year but without any discount, only a very few customers will be sure about making the payment because they are not used to it.
+When you introduce an upfront payment option where they can pay in advance for the entire year but without any discount, only a very few customers will be sure about making the payment because they are not used to it.

 But, if there is a discount, it saves them some bucks, and they would make the upfront payment.
 As a customer, I would.
 That is why the WooCommerce Prepaid Subscriptions comes with an in-built discounting option.